 Even people who don’t like Spam have said they enjoy a breakfast of Fried Spam & Eggs, which became popular on Hawaii during World War II.

 The only natural way to achieve a perfectly-black color in food, squid ink is both flavorless and odorless.
 Its use as a food coloring ranges from coloring pasta, to its use in cake, cookie, and pastry decorating.
+I must say it was really only a novelty, the ink really adding nothing to the pasta but the black color.

 Squirrel hunting is extremely common, with seasons being long and daily limits being quite good.
 Recipes abound as there are countless ways to prepare them.
 Just make sure to get all the buckshot out.
 The one we enjoyed was hunted by our son Ryan when he was sixteen, which he cooked via suggestions from his hunting mentor who’d been hunting for more than 50 years.
 The squirrel was very sweet, juicy and quite enjoyable.